MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P4-Core-Mechanic/content.md

 >
 ```
 /* Grab sushi piece on top of the base sushi piece, it will always be 'first' */
-if let firstPiece = sushiTower.first as SushiPiece! {
+if let firstPiece = sushiTower.first as!
+SushiPiece {
     /* Remove from sushi tower array */
     sushiTower.removeFirst()
     firstPiece.removeFromParent()